-Rating agencies approach solar financing by applying their generic project finance criteria complemented by solar-focused methodologies and commentary articles.
+Rating agencies approach solar financing by applying their generic project finance criteria complemented by solarfocused methodologies and commentary articles.

 Rating agencies regularly update their methodologies as they rate new asset types and structures.
-For example, the development of various solar technologies has led to refined criteria by Fitch to specifically address the risks associated with CSP and CPV technologies.
+For example, the development of various solar technologies has led to refined criteria by certain agencies to specifically address the risks associated with different technologies.
 Their criteria also evolved based on the performance of rated transactions.

-The table on the following page presents the main sizing criteria and structural features consistent with investment-grade ratings for Fitch, Standard and Poor's, Moody's, DBRS, and Kroll.
-Investment-grade offerings usually share the following main characteristics: PPA with investment-grade counterparties, fully amortizing profile over the PPA tenor, proven technology, exposure to construction risk, and experienced participants.
-Items that may constrain the rating to below-investment grade include inadequate performance of solar technology/design, exposure to merchant risk, sub-investment-grade counterparties, and country risk.
+The majority of rated solar projects achieved a "low" investment-grade rating.
+Investment-grade offerings usually share the following main characteristics: PPA with investment-grade counterparties, fully amortizing profile over the PPA tenor, proven technology, exposure to construction risk, experienced participants, 6 to 12-month Debt Service Reserve Accounts and Operation & Maintenance reserves.
+Items that may constrain the rating below-investment grade include inadequate performance of solar technology/design, exposure to merchant risk, sub-investment-grade counterparties, and country risk.
 These particular aspects of the transaction do not necessarily prevent successful offerings but may require additional liquidity and credit enhancement.